eclipse-iceoryx/iceoryx/doc/getting-started.md

-# Iceoryx API Cheat Sheet
+# Getting started with iceoryx

 This document covers the core functionality of the ``iceoryx`` middleware and is intended to quickly get started to set up iceoryx applications.
 It is no in-depth API documentation and while the API is still subject to changes, the basic concepts will still apply.
 ## General